-If you live in a house or a flat with your own external front door: you can ask for permission to keep a pet.
-Apply online at myLandGAH.com.
-We will usually give permission for a reasonable number of pets that are suitable for the size of property.
+You must ask our permission to keep a pet.
+We will only give permission for a reasonable number of pets that are suitable for the size of property.
+We will only grant permission for one dog in a property that does not have direct access to a garden.